The Weekly Wrap: Lobbyists could be the one group sad to see Trudeau go

 In The Weekly Wrap Sean Speer, our editor-at-large, analyses for Hub subscribers the big stories shaping politics, policy, and the economy in the week that was.

-No wonder we have some many lobbyists—the size of government has exploded
+No wonder we have so many lobbyists—the size of government has exploded

 In an article this week, The Hub’s data journalist Kiernan Green reported on the massive expansion of lobbying and lobbyists during the Trudeau era.
 The number of registered lobbyists at the federal level is up 40 percent since 2015.